 The replacement mat was the improved version.
 This was the Thermarest Prolite Plus.
 The same size: 51cm x 183cm (20″ x 72″).
 This mat also weighs 680g (24oz) and offers an R-Value of 3.8, a slight improvement on my earlier mat.
 I have used this down to -5°C (23° F), unsurprisingly at that temperature the cold is seeping through the mat, especially at the hip (or more accurately, my body is attempting to heat up the planet).
 The lesson has been learnt though, and if I leave the mat in the tent during the day, the valve is tweaked open to allow for expansion should the day warm up.
 No more exploded mats please.

-Depending on the size I purchase, these currently range from 430g to 640g.
-All are 6.3 cm (2.5″) thick and have an R-Value of 5.7.
-I favour the X-Therm over the lighter NeoAir due to its increased efficiency and apparent greater durability.
-The question of how to inflate it remains unanswered as yet.
+The Thermarest NeoAir XTherm has now been around for quite a few years.
+At the time I went looking at them for the first time, depending on the size I purchased, these ranged from 430g to 640g.
+All were 6.3 cm (2.5″) thick and had an R-Value of 5.7.
+My size Large weighed 580g.
+I favoured the X-Therm over the lighter NeoAir XLite due to its increased efficiency and apparent greater durability.
+There remained the question of how to inflate it.
 Do I go with simply blowing it up, with the inherent risk of condensation inside, which can freeze into ice crystals at night with subsequent risk of puncture.
-Or use an inflator bag or one of the little battery driven inflators, which look a bit naff to be honest.
+There is a chance, though not as many think, of mould growing on the inside of the mat over time.
+Or I could use the inflator bag (snozzle) that came with the mat, or one of the little battery powered inflators.